dfsoeten/docker-ssl/readme.md

 **Production:**
 - Clone or download this repo
+- Setup DNS on your VPS if you haven't already
 - **Modify** the `.env` located in `.env.example` to match your environment.
 - Run: `docker-compose -f docker-compose.yml -f docker-compose.production.yml up --build`
 <sub><sub>I would recommend [this](https://www.digitalocean.com/docs/marketplace/docker/) Digital Ocean droplet😉</sub></sub>